-The Al Azizia Towers in Mecca is located in the heart of the Al Azizia quarter on Prince Sultan Street, only 5.5km from the Holy Mosque and 3km from the Mashaer Mina.
-The Al Azizia Towers comprises 7 Towers, including 3 Towers at the front overlooking Prince Sultan Street each with 12 residential floors and 4 Towers at the rear, each with 11 residential floors.
+The Azizia Towers in Mecca is located in the heart of the Azizia guarter on Prince Sultan Street, only 5.5km from the Holy Mosque and 3km from the Mashaer Mina.
+The Azizia Towers comprises 7 Towers, including 3 Towers at the front overlooking Prince Sultan Street each with 12 residential floors and 4 Towers at the rear, each with 11 residential floors.

-Al Azizia Towers has a total of 5,841 square meters comprises a total built up area of 76,486 square meters, which includes 285 apartments and six showrooms with a total area of 41,720 square meters.
+Azizia Towers has a total of 5,841 square meters comprising a total built up area of 76,486 square meters, which includes 285 apartments and six showrooms with a total area of 41.720 square meters.
 The Towers are fully leased to King Abdullah Medical City.